PhluantMobile/dojo_js/README.md

 Optional specs:

 * map_zoom - the zoom level of the map.
-Default is 10.
+A bounding box is generated from the markers by default.
 * markers - an object containing relevant information for any desired markers.
 * user_lat - the latitude for the user's location.
 Required for the default Google Maps clickthrough.
 * user_lat - the longitude for the user's location.
 Required for the default Google Maps clickthrough.